 When the theatre opened it was reported that: "In working out the scheme of interior architecture and decoration for the Phoenix Theare, Mr Komisarjevsky says that he chose the period of the Italian High Renaissance before the transition to the Baroque, as it seemed to be lighter, gayer, and more ornate than the earlier years, and therefore more suitable for a place of amusement.
 Most of the ideas he took from Raphael, Giulio Romano, Girolamo da Carpi, and Giovanni da Udine.
 He was not attracted alone by the lightness of their sculptural decorations, but also because they attached great importance to colour, which, above all else, gives life and intimate atmosphere to an interior.
 In fact, Mr Komisarjevsky confesses that he was not above 'stealing' certain details intact and unaltered, such as the coffered ceiling in the Phoenix Street hall and the columns in the Charing Cross Road entrance, the originals of which are in the Courtyard (built in 1538) of the Palazzo Boncompagni at Bologna."

 In the 1970s the main entrance to the theatre was moved from Charing Cross Road to around the corner in Phoenix Street, while the Advance Box Office is actually half way between the two in Charing Cross Road - very confusing!
 In 1986 the adjacent car park, which had been a former bomb site, was used to build a cinema, but this has now been demolished to make way for a residential development.

-Other notable productions staged here include, in 1968, The Canterbury Tales which had a run of over 2,000 performances and Tom Stoppard's Night and Day which run for two years.
+Other notable productions staged here include the 1968 musical version of The Canterbury Tales which had a run of over 2,000 performances and Tom Stoppard's Night and Day which run for two years.
 In 1991 Willy Russell's musical Blood Brothers transferred here from The Albery Theatre and is now the longest running show ever at The Phoenix Theatre before it closed in November 2012.